AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Many Tesla drivers are familiar with “range anxiety,” or the worry of running out of battery before reaching a power station.
 While Teslas come with a number of features to help you avoid this situation, it’s good to know you’re covered if fears become reality.

-Allstate offers three roadside assistance plans, which include a flatbed tow truck if your Tesla runs out of juice or experiences another problem that renders it undrivable.
+Allstate offers two roadside assistance plans, which include a flatbed tow truck if your Tesla runs out of juice or experiences another problem that renders it undrivable.
 On top of that, All State covers common issues you might experience in any car, such as lockouts or flat tires.

 DID YOU KNOW?

 Tesla and other EV manufacturers recommend using a flatbed truck to tow your vehicle.
-With other tow trucks, the vehicle’s wheels touch the ground and spin during towing, which can damage your inactive battery.5
+With other tow trucks, the vehicle’s wheels touch the ground and spin during towing, which can damage your inactive battery.6

-Plan Roadside Assistance Add-on Coverage Roadside Advantage Roadside Elite Pay-Per-Use
+Plan Roadside Assist Roadside Advantage

 New-Car Discount